travelping/upg-vpp/README.md

 * `make buildenv` runs an interactive shell inside the build environment with UPF and VPP sources mounted into the container

-If docker is not used, one should set the following environment variable to disable wrapping the internally run commands in a docker
+If docker is used, one should set the following environment variable to enable wrapping the internally run commands in a docker container:
-container:

 ```
-export UPF_NO_DOCKER_BUILDENV=1
+export UPG_DOCKER_BUILDENV=1
 ```

 As an alternative, it’s possible to run commands such as